-- (1) Section 459(3) does not apply to a provision for indemnity against liability incurred by the director to a third party if the requirements specified in subsection (2) are met in relation to the provision. - (2) The provision must not provide any indemnity against- - (a) any liability of the director to pay- - (i) a fine imposed in criminal proceedings; or - (ii) a sum payable by way of a penalty in respect of non-compliance with any requirement of a regulatory nature; or
+(1) Section 10.16(2) does not apply to a provision for indemnity against liability incurred by the director to a third party if the requirements specified in subsection (2) are met in relation to the provision.

+- (2) The provision must not provide any indemnity against - (a) any liability of the director to pay - - (i) a fine imposed in criminal proceedings; or - (ii) a sum payable by way of a penalty in respect of non-compliance with any requirement of a regulatory nature; or - (b) any liability incurred by the director - - (i) in defending criminal proceedings in which the director is convicted; - (ii) in defending civil proceedings brought by the company, or an associated company, in which judgment is given against the director; or - (iii) in connection with an application for relief under section 358 of the predecessor Ordinance or section 20.10 or 20.11^6 in which the Court of First Instance refuses to grant the director relief.

-- (i) in defending criminal proceedings in which the director is convicted; - (ii) in defending civil proceedings brought by the company, or an associated company of the company, in which judgment is given against the director; - (iii) in defending civil proceedings brought on behalf of the company by a member of the company or of an associated company of the company, in which judgment is given against the director; or - (iv) in connection with an application for relief under section 358 of the predecessor Ordinance or section 891 or 892 in which the Court refuses to grant the director relief. - (3) A reference in subsection (2)(b) to a conviction, judgment or refusal of relief is to the final decision in the proceedings. - (4) For the purposes of subsection (3), a conviction, judgment or refusal of relief- - (a) if not appealed against, becomes final at the end of the period for bringing an appeal; or - (b) if appealed against, becomes final when the appeal, or any further appeal, is disposed of. - (5) For the purposes of subsection (4)(b), an appeal is disposed of if- - (a) it is determined, and the period for bringing any further appeal has ended; or - (b) it is abandoned or otherwise ceases to have effect.
+(3) A reference in subsection (2)(b) to a conviction, judgment or refusal of relief is to the final decision in the proceedings.

+(4) For the purposes of subsection (3), a conviction, judgment or refusal of relief -

+- (a) if not appealed against, becomes final at the end of the period for bringing an appeal; or - (b) if appealed against, becomes final when the appeal, or any further appeal, is disposed of. - (5) For the purposes of subsection (4)(b), an appeal is disposed of if - (a) it is determined, and the period for bringing any further appeal has ended; or - (b) it is abandoned or otherwise ceases to have effect.

-461. Permitted indemnity provision to be disclosed in directors' report
+10.19 Permitted indemnity provision to be disclosed in directors' report

-- (1) If, when a directors' report prepared by the directors of a company is approved in accordance with section 382, a permitted indemnity provision (whether made by the company or otherwise) is in force for the benefit of one or more directors of the company, the report must state that the provision is in force. - (2) If, at any time during the financial year to which a directors' report prepared by the directors of a company relates, a permitted indemnity provision (whether made by the company or otherwise) was in force for the benefit of one or more persons who were then directors of the company, the report must state that the provision was in force. - (3) If, when a directors' report prepared by the directors of a company is approved in accordance with section 382, a permitted indemnity provision made by the company is in force for the benefit of one or more directors of an associated company of the company, the report must state that the provision is in force. - (4) If, at any time during the financial year to which a directors' report prepared by the directors of a company relates, a permitted indemnity provision made by the company was in force for the benefit of one or more persons who were then directors of an associated company of the company, the report must state that the provision was in force. - (5) In this section-
+(1) If, when a directors' report of a company is approved in accordance with section 9.20,7 a permitted indemnity provision (whether made by the company or otherwise) is in force for the benefit of one or more directors of the company, the report must state that the provision is in force.

+(2) If, at any time during the financial year to which a directors' report of a company relates, a permitted indemnity provision (whether made by the company or otherwise) was in force for the benefit of one or more persons who were then directors of the company, the report must state that the provision was in force.

+6 A consultation draft of Part 20 will be published later.

+7 A consultation draft of Part 9 will be published later.

+(3) If, when a directors' report of a company is approved in accordance with section 9.20, a permitted indemnity provision made by the company is in force for the benefit of one or more directors of an associated company, the report of the first-mentioned company must state that the provision is in force.

+(4) If, at any time during the financial year to which a directors' report of a company relates, a permitted indemnity provision made by the company was in force for the benefit of one or more persons who were then directors of an associated company, the report must state that the provision was in force.

+(5) In this section -

-- (a) the report required to be prepared under section 380(1); or - (b) the consolidated report required to be prepared under section 380(2).
+"directors' report" (董事報告) means the report required to be prepared under section 9.16(1).

-462. Place where copy of permitted indemnity provision must be kept available for inspection
+10.20 Place where copy of permitted indemnity provision must be kept available for inspection